 These trustworthy sources provide assistance with trial-related costs, which may not always be covered by insurance.

-- ACS lodging programs for patients and caregivers
+- American Cancer Society lodging programs for patients and caregivers

 - Lazarex Cancer Foundation

 Additional nationwide support organizations

 - American Cancer Society support and treatment resources

 - Many other organizations can help you find a clinical trial for your type of cancer.
 Download this list for contact information for those organizations.

 Don't do it alone

 There are millions of people just like you who are ready to ACT against cancer.
 These organizations provide advocacy, information, awareness, fundraising opportunities, and a community of like-minded people touched by cancer.

 Thank you to those who volunteered their time to participate in the ACT video series.